Like my solo trip around India, my decision to backpack Turkey was questioned by my parents since the beginning.

 Clearly, Alanya is a city of contrast.
 Rows and rows of red-bricked houses sat along the crystal clear sea, forming a beautiful variation in colors and mood.
 Its harbor is full of nightclubs and bars, the loud and vivid atmosphere contrasts the serenity of adhan, the Islamic call for prayers by residing mosques.

-Alanya Castle, Turkey
+4. Wander around Alanya Castle, Turkey

-Since it was a rather hot day, we chose to hitchhike up the mountain.
 Just a bit down the road from the actual castle gates, we found the most beautiful, secluded place by the walls.
 It overlooked the cliffs into the sunset.

-Kale Panorama Restaurant, Alanya, Turkey
+3. Dine at Kale Panorama Restaurant in Alanya, Turkey

 We spent the next few days hitchhiking around Alanya, visiting places such as the Damlatas Caves (which I loved) and the Dim Cave.
 Hitch-hiking in the area was really easy.
 People gladly picked us up, even in secluded regions up in the mountains.
 Not everyone spoke English, but my friend spoke some Turkish, so we didn’t have a hard time getting to places we needed to go 🙂

 My host from Side, being the amazing person that he is, drove us to Antalya.
-In total, I spent no more than US $20 during my 3-day stay in Alanya.
+In total, I spent no more than US 30 during my 3-day stay in Alanya.
 After this trip, my friend and I went separate ways.
 I began my solo trip around Turkey, with the first stop in Cappadocia to see the famous hot air balloons (for free).